telefonicaid/fiware-cygnus/doc/cygnus-ngsi/flume_extensions_catalogue/ngsi_orion_sink.md

     * [Authentication and authorization](#section3.2)

 ## <a name="section1"></a>Functionality
-`com.iot.telefonica.cygnus.sinks.NGSIOrionSink`, or simply `NGSIOrionSink` is a sink designed to persist NGSI-like context data events within a [Context Broker](https://fiware-orion.readthedocs.io/en/master/).
+`com.iot.telefonica.cygnus.sinks.NGSIOrionSink`, or simply `NGSIOrionSink` is a sink designed to persist NGSI-like context data events within a [Orion Context Broker](https://fiware-orion.readthedocs.io/en/master/).
 Usually, such a context data is notified by a [Orion Context Broker](https://github.com/telefonicaid/fiware-orion) instance, but could be any other system speaking the <i>NGSI language</i>.

 Independently of the data generator, NGSI context data is always transformed into internal `NGSIEvent` objects at Cygnus sources.
 In the end, the information within these events must be mapped into specific Context Broker data structures.